Worcester suspended for season and relegated

 Four players, including England centre Ollie Lawrence and flanker Ted Hill, had already joined Premiership rivals Bath on loan before their deals with Warriors were terminated on Wednesday.

-Scotland and British and Irish Lions winger Duhan van der Merwe was the first Worcester player to then sign for a new side, rejoining Edinburgh, after the High Court's ruling.
+Scotland and British and Irish Lions winger Duhan van der Merwe was the first Worcester player to then sign for a new side, rejoining Edinburgh after the High Court's ruling, while Joe Batley moved back to Bristol on Thursday.

 HM Revenue and Customs had been pursuing Worcester for unpaid tax of about £6m.